-As well as speaking at CreativeConf, a creativity conference in Cambridge on Saturday 24th October, we were delighted to be asked to run a STEAM Co. pop up event at The Family Fun Day that The Spinney School ran in Cambridge, via an introduction by one of our trustee designates, Rachel Snape who is head teacher there.
+As well as speaking at CreativeConf, a creativity conference in Cambridge, and support the Cambridgeshire Festival of Education, we were delighted to be asked to run a STEAM Co. pop up event at The Family Fun Day that The Spinney School ran in Cambridge, via an introduction by one of our trustee designates, Rachel Snape who is head teacher there.

-Part of the Kite Teaching School Alliance, The Spinney School opened its doors to all Cambridge families on Saturday 17th October, 1pm-4pm and hosting a very special afternoon of FREE talks and workshops all based around STEAM subjects.
+Part of the Kite Teaching School Alliance, The Spinney School opened its doors to all Cambridge families and hosted a very special afternoon of FREE talks and workshops all based around STEAM subjects.

 In conjunction with the Family Learning Festival and The Big Draw, it wasorganised by The Kite TSA Cambridge with the support of parents and members of the community, a fantastic choice of STEAM themed workshops was staged including; Wood Carving, Hair Braiding, Natural Awareness in the Wild Wood, the Intelligence of Birds, The Big Draw, Fibonacci’s patterns and Learn the Ukulele.